ITaolana/brick-manager/README.md

 ### Multi-Admin Sync Setup

-To enable real-time sync between multiple admins:

-1. Go to [firebase.google.com](https://firebase.google.com) and create a free project
-2. Enable **Firestore Database** (Start in Test Mode)
-3. Copy your Firebase config
-4. Contact developer to integrate

-**Note**: The current version works offline on each device.
-To sync between admins, Firebase integration is required.
+1. First time you open the app, you'll see a **Setup Screen**
+2. Enter your Firebase config keys (from Firebase Console → Project Settings → Your apps → Web app)
+3. Or click "Skip" to use offline-only mode

+**Note**: Without Firebase config, data stays on each device only.

 ### Worker Management
 - Add, edit, and delete workers